CoenKonings/study-program-selection-tool/README.md

 # Study program selection tool
-This repository contains a prototype of a study program selection tool.
+This repository contains a prototype of a study program selection tool that I wrote for my bachelor thesis for BSc Computing Science at University of Amsterdam.
 The tool consists of two elements: the backend, a Django project with the default SQLite database, and the front end, which is created using React JS.

 # Usage
 ## Backend